 have a wide range in colour from yellow and black to grey.
 Their plus qualities are

 wintering ability, reduced swarming tendency, adequate hive defense, minimum drifting, and

 the production of beautiful white capping.
 The colony strength is slow in building and

-a medium population size in summer and autumn.
-Swarming tendency is low, and the number of swarm cells moderate.
+medium population size in summer and autumn.
+The swarming tendency is low, and the number of swarm cells moderate.
 Caucasian bees are notorious for their heavy use of propolis,

 especially at the hive entrance.
 In winter the entrance may be almost completely closed by a